google/keytransparency/docs/design.md

 ## Privacy

-Key Transparency will maintain a current and historical mapping between email addresses and keys, along with what app a key is for.
+Key Transparency will maintain a current and historical mapping between email addresses and keys, along with what apps keys are for.
 This mapping, however, is protected by cryptographic primitives which reduce the public map to a map of opaque keys to opaque values.
-An observer of this map can see an upper bound on how many entries (users) there are in the map, and how quickly the map is changing and growing (new users / user activity).
+An observer of this map can only see an upper bound on how many entries (users) there are in the map, and how quickly the map is changing and growing (new users / user activity).

 Given an email address, Key Transparency returns the set of public keys associated with the user.
 Since public keys are associated with the apps they